MTV 90s: History

+2016 pop-up channel

 From 27 May to 24 June 2016, MTV 90s was originally broadcast as a temporary pop-up channel in the United Kingdom and Ireland, which it replaced MTV Classic during that time period.
 The idents and promos from the pop-up channel would later be reused four years later, when MTV 90s was launched as a standalone channel in Europe on 5 October 2020.

-As a dedicated channel (2020-present)
+History

 MTV 90s was launched as a dedicated channel in Europe on 5 October 2020 at 05:00 CET, replacing MTV Rocks.
-The first music video to air on the channel was the song "I Will Always Love You" by Whitney Houston.

-On 1 March 2021, MTV 90s expanded its broadcast area to the Middle East and North Africa via the beIN Channels Network pay-TV service.
+On 1 March 2021, MTV 90s expanded its broadcast area to the Middle East and North Africa via beIN Channels Network.

 On 26 May 2021, MTV 90s was launched in the Netherlands, replacing MTV Music 24.
+The channel ceased distribution in the Netherlands on 1 January 2025.

-As part of restructuring at Paramount Global UK & Australia, MTV Base was replaced by MTV 90s in the United Kingdom and Ireland from 6 am on 31 March 2022.
+As part of restructuring at Paramount Global UK & Australia, MTV Base was replaced by MTV 90s in the United Kingdom and Ireland from 31 March 2022, and replaced MTV Asia on 1 September 2022.

-As part of restructuring at Paramount Networks EMEAA, MTV 90s was officially launched in the Asia Pacific region replacing MTV Asia on 1 September 2022 at 12:10 AM.
-Visual updates, such as changing the strip, logo and the program title display, were also made, with the addition of the song's release year being added.
-Moreover, the programming was altered in that month to adapt to the new changes.
-MTV 90s was made available in some countries where its sister channel MTV Live already existed.